-During that time, we rediscovered what it meant to “date your mate,” and we reaffirmed what Catholic author and speaker Matthew Kelly says we must incorporate into our lives—a monthly day of carefree timelessness.
-From that period we experienced the knowledge that marriage is indeed one of our seven Catholic sacraments, but monthly dating helps keep it sacred.
+During that time, we rediscovered what it means to “date your mate,” and we reaffirmed what Catholic author and speaker Matthew Kelly states, "We must incorporate into our lives a monthly day of carefree timelessness."
+From that period, we recognized that marriage is indeed one of our seven Catholic sacraments, but monthly dating helps keep it sacred.
 So if you want to add some romantic spark to your sacramental union, give a few of the following a try.
-The only thing you will need is a journal to write down your thoughts and the knowledge that each date will only draw you closer.
+The only thing you'll need is the knowledge that each date will only draw you closer.

 Dream Together— Check out some travel videos from your library like Rick Steeves.
 Imagine together.

 Get Season Tickets— Invest in season tickets to whatever activity you both enjoy.
 We have been going to the Seattle Symphony for twenty years now and sitting in the cheapest seats.
 It is our six-times-a-year dating insurance.